 2. Looking to sign up yourself and your staff?
 Your company’s authorized contact can log in here.
 (If you need to check your contact role, visit your profile page.)
 Next, click on the “Manage Badges” button on the right-hand menu.
 Then, locate the employee on the registration list and check the box for Retail Training Summit.
 Selected employees will receive a follow-up email that they must complete to choose their tracks and finalize their Retail Training Summit registration.

-3. If you have difficulty signing up or have any questions about Retail Training Summit, contact NAMM at 760-438-8001, or email firstname.lastname@example.org.
+3. If you are an exhibitor, have difficulty signing up or have any questions about Retail Training Summit, contact NAMM at 760-438-8001, or email email@example.com.